coins/bitcoin-scripts/op_lookup.md

 ## Multiple Lookup Tables and Limits
-Our script can have a few millions of instructions.
+Our script can have a few million instructions.
 But we can have at most 1000 items on the stack.
 That means we can have thousands of different lookup tables in a script.
 We only have to build them up, use them and then drop them to always retain the stack size under 1000.